π¦ registry

 Contributions are welcome!
 Please ensure:

-- Code follows existing patterns
+- Code follows existing patterns (interfaces in

 - All operations are thread-safe